openharmony/docs/en/application-dev/reference/apis-ability-kit/js-apis-inner-application-uiAbilityContext.md

 Starts an ability in the foreground or background in the cross-device scenario and obtains the caller object for communicating with the ability.

-Observe the following when using this API:
+> **NOTE**
- - If an application running in the background needs to call this API to start an ability, it must have the **ohos.permission.START_ABILITIES_FROM_BACKGROUND** permission.
+>
- - If **exported** of the target ability is **false** in cross-application scenarios, the caller must have the **ohos.permission.START_INVISIBLE_ABILITY** permission.
+> For details about the startup rules for the components in the stage model, see [Component Startup Rules (Stage Model)](../../application-models/component-startup-rules.md).

 **Required permissions**: ohos.permission.DISTRIBUTED_DATASYNC

 > **NOTE**
 >
-> In versions earlier than API version 11, the permission **ohos.permission.ABILITY_BACKGROUND_COMMUNICATION** is required.
-Since API version 11, only the permission **ohos.permission.DISTRIBUTED_DATASYNC** is required.
+> In versions earlier than API version 11, this API requires the **ohos.permission.ABILITY_BACKGROUND_COMMUNICATION** permission, which is available only for system applications.
+Since API version 11, this API requires the **ohos.permission.DISTRIBUTED_DATASYNC** permission.

 **System capability**: SystemCapability.Ability.AbilityRuntime.Core